YCChenVictor/blog-frontend/_posts/computer_science/frontend_language_framework/threeJS/2022-05-01-threeJS-character.md

 This article describes how to create a character in ThreeJS with steps:

-* create character in blender
+* create static character in blender
 * import it into threeJS
 * define movement states

 ## Why?

-TBC
+To create 3D characters in my project

 ## How?